Grande-Vallée: History

 In 1691, Governor General Frontenac granted the area to François Hazeur, a prosperous merchant from Quebec City.
 The seignory, called La Grande-Vallée-des-Monts, stretched from Rivière-Magdeleine Seignory in the west to the Saint-Hélier portage in the east.
 It was inherited by Hazeur's son-in-law, Michel Sarrazin, a surgeon, biologist, and doctor of the King.

-In September 1758, the Wolfe's troop chatched a French at Grande-Vallée.
-It's te deportation of Gaspésie.

-Grande-Vallée was founded in 1842.
-Alexis Caron, of Saint-Thomas-de-Montmagny, his wife Angélique Frigault and his kids, ...

 No colonization took place until the 1830s, when fishermen of Saint-Thomas-de-Montmagny occupied the place during the summer.
 In 1842, Alexis Caron and his family, also from Saint-Thomas-de-Montmagny, became the first permanent settlers.
 In 1846, the mission of Saint-François-Xavier-de-Grande-Vallée was founded.
 In 1872, the post office opened.

-In 1927, the village was incorporated as a parish municipality, with Arthur S. Fournier as first mayor, although its status as parish municipality was not officially recognized until 1995.
+On September 15, 1927, the village was incorporated as a parish municipality, with Arthur S. Fournier as first mayor, although its status as parish municipality was not officially recognized until 1995.
 In 2005, Grande-Vallée changed its status from parish municipality to just municipality.